monshan/simple-faq/README.md

 ### Every question from the object should be displayed, with an adjacent chevron as in the mockup

-Because there are multiple questions, it would make sense to `Array.map()` across all the data items (questions) and ensure all of them are rendered on the page.
+Because there are multiple questions, it would make sense to iterate with `Array.map()` across all the data items (questions) and ensure all of them are rendered on the page.
 The function to render might look like this:

 ```jsx
 // data: Array<Question>